martinjwkim/warbler/README.md

 # Warbler

 An application inspired by Twitter.
-Users can create an account, explore and follow/unfollow other users, edit their profile details, post "warbles", and like warbles.
 Warbler has many similar functionalites as Twitter such as the following:
  - create/edit a profile
  - explore other profiles